adam8797/EasyScintilla/README.md

 # EasyScintilla
-A (hopefully) easier way yo use Scintilla.NET in Windows Forms
+A (hopefully) easier way to use Scintilla.NET in Windows Forms

 ### Installation